Christopher50000/Christopher50000/README.md

 ## I'm currently
 * An undergraduate at Texas State University ( Studying Applied Mathematics while minoring in Computer Science)
-* Worked as a Math Tutor at Texas State University
-* Currently working at Impres Technology Solutions, Inc as a IT System admin
+* Working at Impres Technology Solutions, Inc as a IT System admin